androlo/complibjs/README.md

 The best way to learn how the library works is by looking at the examples.
 They are very well documented, start simple, and cover most use cases.

-There is also a spec underway, in the spec folder.
+There is also a work-in-progress spec, in the docs folder.

 ## Concepts